Jullee is a member in the firm’s Environmental and Employment departments.

 - Washington State Department of Ecology’s Voluntary Cleanup Program

-Jullee works strategically to negotiate contracts and secure insurance policies that are tailored to the specific needs of her client and their property(ies), in order to mitigate any potential environmental liabilities and associated financial risks.
+Jullee works strategically to negotiate contracts and secure insurance policies that are tailored to the specific needs of her client and their property(ies), in order to mitigate potential environmental liabilities and associated financial risks.
 She has handled matters under federal and state environmental laws for a broad range of clients, including property owners, real estate developers and investors, commercial and industrial businesses, and manufacturers.

 Prior to joining Cole Schotz, Jullee gained a unique perspective working in-house on environmental insurance claims at a major global insurance company.
 She is able to draw upon her past experiences and her deep understanding of how policies work, lending an advantage to her clients.
 Jullee also previously practiced environmental law at a boutique law firm in New Jersey and has interned with multiple public sector entities dealing with environmental law at the federal, state, and city levels in New York.